writethedocs/www/docs/organizer-guide/meetups/starting.rst

 ---------------------

 * Arrive early.
-* Set up directions to your meetup if/as needed.
+* Provide directions to your Meetup if/as needed.
 * Greet everyone and make them feel welcome.
 * Help your speakers get set up.
 Put them at ease.
 * Monitor the comments on your Meetup page.
+* Live tweet your µeetup.

 Troubleshooting